University of Iowa·Iowa City, Iowa

 With opportunities for meaningful cross-campus collaboration and a focus on serving students first and foremost, UCS is an ideal setting for psychologists and therapists seeking both professional purpose and personal balance.

-You’ll support students during a pivotal stage of their development and have the opportunity to make a lasting impact through counseling, consultation, outreach and preventative work.
+You’ll support students in the College of Dentistry during a pivotal stage of their development and have the opportunity to make a lasting impact through counseling, consultation, outreach and preventative work.

 There are also opportunities to shape the next generation of clinicians through supervision and mentorship in our training programs, simultaneously enriching your own professional practice.